 SCI expands outside the United States for the first time with acquisitions in Mexico.

-AMB closes its initial public offering, with more than $2.8 billion under management.
+AMB closes its initial public offering, with more than $2.8 billion in assets.

 The company establishes its first European office in Amsterdam.